About Emory Cosgrove

-Crime fiction ought to deal with people as they are, during a stretch of fictional time, not how they became what they are, or what they might become in some future setting.
-Of course, every fictional character needs a biographical background.
+Harter’s characters are the main focus of his books.
+Every fictional character needs a biographical background.
 Did he or she have a hard-knocks adolescence or a pampered silver-spoon upbringing?
 Was he or she educated in the streets or in an Ivy League university?
 But beyond that, how people became what they are is a subject for psychiatrists and social psychologists, not crime writers.
+Crime fiction ought to deal with people as they are, during a stretch of fictional time, not how they became what they are, or what they might become in some future setting.
 When crime writers assume the role of psychiatrist or social psychologist, the focus blurs and the wheels come loose.

 In the 1990s, Harter published two computer science textbooks and co-authored several articles in technical journals.
-Since his retirement, he has produced six crime novels under the name ‘Emory Cosgrove’: Sweetie and the Stranger, Taking Names, The Big Sister, Dead Men Don’t Cry, By Any Other Name, and Bad Dads.
+Since his retirement, he has produced seven crime novels under the name ‘Emory Cosgrove’: Sweetie and the Stranger, Taking Names, The Big Sister, Dead Men Don’t Cry, By Any Other Name, and Bad Dads, and The Lawyer.
 His fourth novel, Dead Men Don’t Cry, earned the Royal Dragonfly award from Story Monsters magazine in 2019.

 Harter and his wife, Shirley, live in Arizona with their three pampered dogs, Bernice, Mila, and Ziva.
 They often receive welcomed visits from their human offspring, who live in Chicago, Illinois, and Mesa, Arizona, respectively